ChrisWiegman/chriswiegman.com/content/posts/2014-03-13-what-happened-to-better-google-tasks.md

   - Technical
 tags:
   - Software
 ---

-As some of you have pointed out to me Better Google Tasks, the Google Tasks extension that had <a title="Getting things done with Google Tasks - mattcutts.com" href="http://www.mattcutts.com/blog/todo-list-tips/" target="_blank" rel="noopener noreferrer">recently been mentioned by Matt Cutts</a>, is no longer in the Google Play Market.
+As some of you have pointed out to me Better Google Tasks, the Google Tasks extension that had [recently been mentioned by Matt Cutts](http://www.mattcutts.com/blog/todo-list-tips/), is no longer in the Google Play Market.

 The short answer as to why: I really don’t know what happened to it on the market.